JRGranell/javascript-challenge/README.md

 ## Data

-The project contains a data set describing the location and metadata of boat ramps in Australia's Gold Coast.
-The data set can be found under `./data/boat_ramps.geojson`.
+The data set describes the location and metadata of boat ramps in Australia's Gold Coast.
+It can be found at this URL: [https://raw.githubusercontent.com/JRGranell/javascript-challenge/master/data/boat_ramps.geojson](https://raw.githubusercontent.com/JRGranell/javascript-challenge/master/data/boat_ramps.geojson).

 It is a standard [GeoJSON](http://geojson.org/) file, with each feature consisting of a `geometry` and `properties`, such as owner, material that the ramp is made of, etc.